 The Credit Agreement contains restrictive covenants that, among other things and under various conditions, limit our ability to incur additional indebtedness or to dispose of assets.
 On August 30, 2022, we entered into the Sixth Amendment to the Credit Agreement (the "Sixth Amendment").
 The Sixth Amendment extended the facility termination date to August 30, 2027; replaced the LIBOR-based reference rate with an adjusted term Secured Overnight Financing Rate ("SOFR"); revised the method for calculating consolidated EBITDA and consolidated debt for purposes of the Credit Agreement; modified certain restrictive covenants, including increasing the unsecured indebtedness basket from \$50 million to \$75 million; and revised the existing financial covenants by replacing the consolidated debt covenant with a covenant to maintain a maximum debt to earnings ratio, lowering the minimum fixed charge coverage ratio level and revising the method for calculating the fixed charge coverage ratio.
-As of January 31, 2024, and July 31, 2023, we were in compliance with the covenants.
-There were no borrowings during the second quarter of fiscal year 2024.
-However, we had \$1.0 million of letters of credit outstanding under the Credit Agreement as of January 31, 2024 and July 31, 2023.
+As of October 31, 2023, and July 31, 2023, we were in compliance with the covenants.
+There were no borrowings during the first quarter of fiscal year 2024.
+However, we had \$1.0 million of letters of credit outstanding as of October 31, 2023 and July 31, 2023 under this agreement.

-The Credit Agreement states that we may select a variable interest rate based on either the BMO prime rate or an adjusted SOFR-based rate, plus a margin that varies depending on our debt to earnings ratio, or a fixed rate as agreed between us and BMO.
-As of January 31, 2024, the variable rates would have been 8.50% for the BMO prime-based rate or 5.32% for the adjusted SOFR-based rate.
+The Credit Agreement states that we may select a variable interest rate based on either the BMO Harris prime rate or an adjusted SOFR-based rate, plus a margin that varies depending on our debt to earnings ratio, or a fixed rate as agreed between us and BMO Harris.
+As of October 31, 2023, the variable rates would have been 8.50% for the BMO Harris prime-based rate or 5.38% for the adjusted SOFR-based rate.